 I strongly believe inner beauty is more important than outer beauty.
-Some of the qualities we might associate with inner beauty are kindness, grace, politeness and charisma.
+Inner beauty is present when we feel inner peace and passion for our aliveness.
 Outer beauty is perceived when there is youth, symmetry, soft fullness of the face, even skin tone and complexion.

 Many patients tell me they "feel invisible" after a certain age.
 I believe we have the tools, technology and anatomical understanding to allow some measure of control of the ageing process using non surgical means.